 “Everyone involved in the researching, writing and publishing [of] this article should have considered the fact that Muslims already find it offensive when non-Muslims do not observe basic courtesies expected when in a mosque, like taking off shoes and covering heads.

 “They should further imagine their own reactions if someone went undercover in their local mosques pretend to worship as a Muslim and made a mockery of congregation prayer,” Khairy wrote.

-Some party tries to tone things down by saying that from the Islam point of view, what the 2 reported did was justifiable – that they were trying to find out the truth.
-Probably but everyone knows that is bullshit.
+It did not take long for some to try to tone things down by saying that from the Islam point of view, what the 2 reported did was justifiable – that they were trying to find out the truth.
+Probably but then everyone knows that is bullshit.

 If you really want to find out the truth, there are better ways to do it.

 Why need to participate in the ceremony and taint things that are considered sacred to others?